-In addition to knowing what a notice of intent is, one of the first things to understand is that, in North America, you simply don’t get a choice to say no to the big boys such as Spotify.
+In addition to knowing what a notice of intent is.
+One of the first things to understand is, in North America, you can't say no to big players like Spotify.

-Spotify has had some trouble for not complying with the requirements for mechanical licenses and payments for all compositions streamed on its platform – Eminem is one of the latest artists to sue them, which you can read more about here.
+Spotify has had some trouble for not complying with requirements for mechanical licenses and payments for all compositions streamed on its platform.
+Eminem is one of the latest artists to sue them, which you can read more about here.

-The argument still does stand as to which really is the best platform when it comes to getting paid your music royalties.
+There is an ongoing argument on which is the best platform when it comes to getting paid Royalties From Streaming.

-A music artist in the following article linked says Apple Music pays her 4 times what Spotify does per stream, and it shows how wildly royalty payments can vary between services.
+A music artist in the following article says Apple Music pays her 4 times what Spotify does per stream.
+It shows how wildly royalty payments can vary between services.

-But back to the basics for now…as soon as you, the artist, have a tangible product, they, the music streaming platform, get a ‘compulsory license’ which allows them to stream your lyrics and your melody on their interactive service.
+But back to the basics for now.
+As soon as you have a tangible product the music streaming platform, get a ‘compulsory license’.
+This allows them to stream your lyrics and your melody on their interactive service.